-Communication "Vestas Modbus/TCP 01" Communication takes place via a network connection: the WTG to be switched acts as the client while the SMU acts as the slave.
+Communication "Vestas Modbus/TCP 01"

+Communication takes place via a network connection: the WTG to be switched acts as the client while the SMU acts as the slave.
 Therefore, since the SMU, instead of establishing the communication, will only respond, entering an IP address is not necessary here.

 Port Enter the port of the park server.
-WTG Communication Number This is the number of the respective WTG in the wind park.
+WTG Communi- cation Number This is the number of the respective WTG in the wind park.
 This number may be different from the "WTG number" in the shadow impact forecast.

-Communication "Siemens WPS Type 01" Communication takes place via a network connection to the park server of the WTGs to be switched.
+Communication "Siemens WPS Type 01"

+Communication takes place via a network connection to the park server of the WTGs to be switched.

 IP address Enter the IP address of the park server.
 Port Enter the port of the park server.
 WTG name Name of the WTG as used in the data telegram sent from a Siemens WTG.
+Extended WPS com- munication Activates shutdowns for bat protection in the communication.

-Communication "Siemens OPC Type 01" Communication takes place via a network connection to the park server of the WTG to be switched.
+Communication "Siemens OPC Type 01"

+Communication takes place via a network connection to the park server of the WTG to be switched.
 OPC UA is used for the communication.
 The SMU is the client in this case.

 WTG identifier Displays the name of the WTG as it is stored in the server - serves the exact assignment of the data.
 Log server identifier Here you can enter the name of the log server as it is stored in the server - serves to exchange shadow impact log data.
 Alarm server identifier Here you can enter the name of the alarm server as it is stored in the server - serves for averaging faults.
 Port Enter the port of the WTG to be switched.
 User authentication User name for logging on to the server.
-Password authentication Password used to log on to the server.
+Password authenti- cation Password used to log on to the server.